gdepeute/dae.notes/cust.iqgeo.md

 - Works closely with Christian
 - All North American sales team showing up in Denver
 - They really don't see how they are going to sell this yet
+- Bob suggesting Jason go talk to Christian and Hitomi to see if they would recommend signing the reseller agreement AND what commitment to make to sales
+-

 # Call with Christian 0n 8/3/23